 This is the endearing classic about a mouse named Stuart who is born into an ordinary New York family.
 All the charm, wisdom and joy of the E.B.
 White original are captured in this adaptation by Joseph Robinette, who also dramatized the highly acclaimed stage version of Charlotte's Web (produced by The Sauk in 2020).
 The many adventures—both big and small—of Stuart Little are brought vividly to life in this story-theatre presentation.
 The acting ensemble plays many human and animal roles in a series of delightful scenes that make up the marvelous maneuverings of a mild-mannered mouse trying to survive in a "real people's world."

 Auditions will consist of readings from the various scripts.
-While this is only a two-week commitment of time, the commitment consists of rehearsals, book work, meetings with the playwrights and more.
+While this is only a small commitment of time, the commitment consists of rehearsals, book work, meetings with the playwrights and more.
 No memorization is required as these are play readings.
+There is a need for six men and four women.

 By Terence Patrick Hughes (of Lake Hill, NY)